tamaragevorgyan/gettyimages-api/README.md

     {"access_token":"{token_string}","token_type":"Bearer","expires_in":"1800"}

-If authorization is required but missing, the client receives an authorization challenge in the response.
+If elevated client privilege is required but missing, the client receives an authorization challenge in the response.

     HTTP/1.1 401 Unauthorized
     WWW-Authenticate: Bearer realm="Download",error="invalid_token",error_description="The access token is missing"